 - Fatal pancreatitis: in both adult and children are linked to Depakote.
 Where this condition presents, it can progress rapidly or slowly, but is life-threatening.
 Some warning signs of pancreatitis can include nausea, vomiting, pain in the abdomen, anorexia, and the patient should be immediately evaluated for hemorrhages and other symptoms of pancreatitis.

 - Suicidality: a two-fold increase in suicidal ideation and behavior in both adults and children.
 Four suicides occurred within a twelve-week trial.

 - Other: side effects include rash, somnolence in the elderly, dizziness, indigestion.

 Of prime importance is not to abruptly stop using Depakote.
 Always get medical advice and guidance before stopping an AED.

-It may become necessary or desired to discontinue Depakote.
-Except in certain circumstances where continuing the drug is not possible, i.e., life-threatening, Depakote, as with all similar medications, should be gentle tapered off with proper monitoring, support and guidance.
+It may become necessary or desired to stop Depakote.
+How to quit Depakote and Depakote alternatives are what we specialize in at Alternative to Meds Center.
+We have protocols for tapering Depakote and bridging in natural alternatives to Depakote that can make the withdrawal from Depakote gentle and sustainable.
+Except in certain circumstances where continuing the drug is not possible, i.e., life-threatening, Depakote, as with all similar medications, should be gently tapered off with proper monitoring, support, and guidance.